ed-kung/lacpc/README.md

 ## Extract raw PDFs into text files

+`extract-pdf-to-text.ipynb`

-Use `extract-pdf-to-text.ipynb` to extract the raw PDF files into raw text documents, with pages separated by `<PAGE BREAK>`.
+Extracts the PDF files into raw text documents, with pages separated by `<PAGE BREAK>`.
 Resulting text files are stored in `intermediate_data/cpc/<year>/<date>`.

 ## Create the list of meetings for analysis

+`create-meetings-manifest.ipynb`

-Use `create-meetings-manifest.ipynb` to create a list of meetings that will be used for analysis.
+Creates a list of meetings that will be used for analysis.
 A meeting will be used for analysis if it contains all three of `agenda.pdf`, `minutes.pdf`, `supplemental-docs.pdf`, and has entries in `supplemental-docs-splits.csv`.

+## Split the supplemental documents files

+`split-supplemental-docs.ipynb`

+Uses `supplemental-docs-splits.csv` to split `supplemental-docs.pdf` for all meetings contained in `meetings-manifest.csv`.
+Text content of each individual supplemental document is stored in `intermediate_data/cpc/<year>/<date>/supplemental-docs.pkl`.